Hyperbolic Topological Band Insulators

+Among the multitude of hyperbolic lattices, which are tessellations of the two-dimensional (2D) hyperbolic plane of negative curvature~\cite{Katok:1992}, the so-called $\{8 , 3\}$ lattice presents a unique opportunity for a first systematic study of band topology in toy models with topological ground states.
+The graph of this lattice consists of regular octagons with three lines meeting at each vertex.
+Hence it derives from the honeycomb lattice (denoted $\{6 , 3\}$ in this context) through replacing hexagons by octagons.
+Importantly, HBT predicts that the Brillouin zone (BZ) of this lattice is four-dimensional (4D)~\cite{Boettcher:2021}, with crystal momentum $\bs{k} = (k_1 , k_2 , k_3 , k_4)$, separating the dimensions of position and momentum space as a genuine property of hyperbolic lattices.
+This enhanced dimensionality suggests~\cite{Kitaev:2009,Ryu:2010} that hyperbolic models may host larger families of strong and weak topological band insulators than their Euclidean counterparts.

+In this Letter, we introduce two elemental models of hyperbolic topological band insulators, the hyperbolic Haldane and hyperbolic Kane-Mele (KM) models on the $\{8 , 3\}$ lattice, which generalize the quintessential namesake Euclidean models formulated on the $\{6 , 3\}$ lattice \cite{Haldane:1988,Kane:2005,Khanikaev:2013,Jotzu:2014,Ding:2019}.
+These models could be implemented experimentally using the platforms of Refs.~\onlinecite{Kollar:2019,Lenggenhager:2021d,Imhof:2018,Lee:2018,Hofmann:2019}.
+Importantly, due to the applicability of both HBT and real-space topological markers~\cite{Bellissard:1994,Kitaev:2006,Bianco:2011,Prodan:2011,Huang:2018} on the $\{8 , 3\}$ lattice, we are able to study band-topological properties in both position and momentum space.
+This dual point of view allows us to compare topological invariants of hyperbolic topological insulators in momentum and position space, and to study their associated bulk-boundary correspondence.
+Our models and analysis surpass the study of hyperbolic Hofstadter and Haldane-like models in Refs.~\onlinecite{Yu:2020,Zhang:2022,Liu:2022} as they do not utilize the complementary momentum-space picture.

-\textbf{Hyperbolic $\{8,3\}$ lattice.} The models considered in this work are formulated on the hyperbolic $\{8,3\}$ lattice (in Schl\"{a}fli notation), which is comprised of octagonal faces with three lines meeting at each vertex, see Fig.~\ref{fig:Bolza-cell}(a).
-In this notation, the Euclidean honeycomb lattice, made from hexagons with coordination number three, corresponds to $\{6,3\}$.
-Hyperbolic crystallography~\cite{Boettcher:2021} implies that the infinite $\{8,3\}$ lattice consists of a 16-site unit cell that is repeated infinitely many times according to a hyperbolic Bravais lattice (which is the $\{8,8\}$ lattice in this instance).
-The fundamental tile of the Bravais lattice, henceforth called \emph{Bolza cell}, is a slightly larger octagon [colored eight-pointed star in Fig.~\ref{fig:Bolza-cell}(a)] that comprises sixteen vertices and six faces of the $\{8,3\}$ lattice.
-The $\{8,3\}$ lattice, just like the Euclidean honeycomb lattice, is \emph{bipartite}, allowing us to also consider an on-site potential $\pm M$ with opposite sign on the two sublattices [white vs.~black in Fig.~\ref{fig:Bolza-cell}(a)].
+\emph{Tight-binding models.}---We consider models on the hyperbolic $\{8 , 3\}$ lattice, which is comprised of octagonal faces with three lines meeting at each vertex, see Fig.~\ref{fig:Bolza-cell}\textbf{a}.
+This lattice consists of a 16-site unit cell that is repeated infinitely many times according to a hyperbolic Bravais lattice, which is the $\{8 , 8\}$ lattice in this case \cite{Boettcher:2021}, comprised of octagonal plaquettes with coordination number eight.
+We refer to the unit cell as the \emph{Bolza cell} -- a name inspired by the fact that this cell covers the Bolza surface (the most symmetric genus-two Riemann surface~\cite{kazaryan2019}).
+The Bravais lattice is generated by four non-commuting hyperbolic translations, denoted $\gamma_1,\dots,\gamma_4$.